-The History of the Muslim World: From the Caliphate to the Ottoman Empire
+The History of Caliphate to the Ottoman Empire

 In 1230 there came to Anatolia a detachment of the Turkish tribe Kayi headed by Ertugrul.
 Ertugrul and his soldiers were the mercenaries of Khwarazm-Shah but had to fle from Mongol inroads.
-The Sultan Aladdin Kayqubad (under whom Anatolia reached the peak of its prosperity) took on Ertugrul to serve him and allocated him a small fief on the border of Byzantium with the commission to defend the precincts of the Sultanate from the Byzantines.
+The Sultan Aladdin Kayqubad took on Ertugrul to serve him and allocated him a small fief on the border of Byzantium.
+His commission was to defend the precincts of the Sultanate from the Byzantines.

 This abundant water flow overwhelmed Constantinople which fell in 1453 battered by the army of Sultan Mehmed the Conqueror and was transformed from the Christian centre of the world into the Muslim capital.
 The janissaries of Sultan Selim outpowered the Egyptian Mamluks, took the Levant and the Hejaz.
 The warriors of Suleiman the Magnificent occupied Belgrade, Hungary, Transylvania, Walachia, conquered Baghdad, Persia, Mesopotamia.
 The whole world was being transformed into one big Ottoman Caliphate.

 We shall venture a bold guess as to what the Ottomans owed their success to.